ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 JaredWeakStrike for helping clean up my mess of code.

-## Where is the settings page?
+## Where is the options page?

-The [player settings page for this game](../player-settings) contains most of the options you need to configure and export a config file.
+The [player options page for this game](../player-options) contains most of the options you need to configure and export a config file.

 ## What does randomization do to this game?